YoloNomy/YoloNomy.github.io/_codes/meca/Kepler.md

 $$ \|\vec{L}\|^2 = \frac{GMm^2b^2}{a} $$

-And so, we immediatly find back the third Kepler law:
+And so, we immediatly find back the third Kepler law

 $$ \frac{T^2}{a^3} = \frac{4\pi^2}{GM} $$

 # Limits

+Keep the same form even when dropping the assumption that $$M\gg m$$, introducing the *reduced mass* $$\mu$$.

+Can only be applied to a two body system.

 See three bodies problem.